-The Company had 166 employees as of September 8, 2010.
-Some of these employees are represented by the International Brotherhood of Electrical Workers Local #1799.
-A new collective bargaining agreement was approved in June 2008.
+The Company had 166 employees as of September 7, 2011.
+Approximately 40% of these employees are represented by the International Brotherhood of Electrical Workers Local #1799.
+A collective bargaining agreement was approved in June 2008.
 The four-year agreement expires on June 30, 2012.
-The contract includes pay increases of 4%, 3.75%, 3.75% and 4% for each year, respectively, of the four-year contract.
+The contract provided for pay increases of 4%, 3.75%, 3.75% and 4% for each year, respectively, of the four-year contract.
 Relations with the Union are considered good.
-Union membership at September 8, 2010 was 69 people.
+Union membership at September 7, 2011 was 70 people.